Menu

 Tony Cuzzucoli, a New Englander, was born in Sharon, Connecticut.
 He is a former civic leader who, while a Long Island resident for 40 years, engaged with local, state, and federal governments on behalf of local residents, fighting for improved education, groundwater flood relief, and other community issues.
 He was also a political consultant for several county and state contests.
 He served on key Long Island committees, such as the 208 Ground Water Advisory Committee for the protection of the Sole Source Aquifer that serves Long Island’s three million residents.
 He is a veteran and taught Government and American History for three and a half decades.
 In his decades as a teacher, he brought prominent guests to the classroom in addition to establishing a successful internship program for state and federal officeholders.
 He holds a B.A. in Political Science and Government from Wagner College, 1961, and a Masters in American History and Foreign Affairs from Adelphi University, 1970.
 An ACIR member for well over a decade, he has been on the ACIR’s Board of Directors since 2016.
 He served as Director of Programs until January 2024 and was elected Board Member Emeritus.

-More About Asif
+More About Steve

 More About Bianca